Applying for a Australian Passport

 - Your original Australian birth certificate.
 Please note that we do not accept birth extracts, commemorative certificates, photo copies (including certified copies) or faxed copies.
 If you currently do not have your original Australian birth certificate, please contact the Australian Registrar of Births, Deaths and Marriages (RBDM) in your home state to apply for a new document.
 If you are born after 20 August 1986, and do not have an Australian passport issued after 1 January 2000, please provide proof of one parent's Australian citizenship or permanent residence status in Australia at the time of your birth; or

 - Your original Australian citizenship certificate.
 This includes Extracts from the Register of Australian Citizenship by Descent, issued to Australian citizens born overseas.
-If you currently do not have your original citizenship certificate, please contact the Department of Immigration and Citizenship (DIAC).
+If you currently do not have your original citizenship certificate, please contact the Department of Home Affairs.

 3. Provide your original Australian passport